SZ Legal - Legal advice for private individuals and companies worldwide

 With me, you can benefit from current case law in migration law.

-As an immigration law attorney, I advise and represent you in all matters.
-Constantly new regulations, reforms, and current case law make administrative law dynamic and confusing.
-With my advice, you're on the safe side legally.
+As a specialist lawyer for immigration law, I advise and represent you in all matters.
+Constantly changing regulations, reforms, and current case law make administrative law dynamic and complex.
+With my advice, you are on the safe side legally.
 My services include the following:

 • Visa issuance